radian-software/straight.el/README.md

   i.e. clone the Git repository and build it from source.
 Then you can modify the built-in package files directly and commit your changes to a branch.
+    * If you don't want to build from source, but you still want to modify the package files in Emacs core directly, one option that avoids the need to interfere with your system package manager is to duplicate the files you want to modify, and put them elsewhere, earlier on the `load-path` (or forcibly load them if they are pre-loaded packages, as mentioned above).
+You can then even version-control the copies, if you wish.
+* Alternatively, if you don't need to contribute changes upstream, consider using hooks, advice, or `el-patch` to make internal changes to packages directly within your configuration without the need for source code modification.
+Emacs is extremely mutable, so you can even overwrite internal functions directly in your configuration without any additional framework or access to upstream.

 #### Development on GNU ELPA packages